6502Nerd/DOLO-128/readme.txt

 All folders contain .s and .i assembler files which are processed by as65.exe except for these special folders;
 -	readme.txt:	This file
--   build:      The main folder to build the source
+-   build:      The main folder to build the source (see below for details)
 -   docs:       Where I will eventually put design and other docs (WIP)
 - 	EMU:        Emulation folder containing a custom version of mame The make file writes the combined ROM to the emu folder space